 What I don’t understand is why they are not simply laughed at and set aside for more serious things.
 But then again, perhaps there is something that I fail to understand.

 PS.
 Here’s a nice exercise for you if you wish to dig a bit.
-Go to the New Mobility Partnerships at www.newmobility.org and on the top menu click www.Knoogle.net and once there pop in “monorail”.
+Go to our World Streets Custom Browser –Knoogle at https://goo.gl/zRZhbi — and once there pop in “monorail fail”.
 This will then take you on a lightning survey of more than eight hundred leading international sources, projects and pogroms looking at sustainable and at times unsustainable transport in countries around the world.
-Interesting.
+Under this heading, you will find .more than ninety thousand references of monorails in trouble.
+I leave it to you to figure out.

 # # #